chanfriendly/commander-deckbuilder/README.md

 # MTG Commander Deck Builder

 An API that helps build Magic: The Gathering Commander decks based on your chosen commander, budget constraints, and other parameters.
+Thi is largely meant for newcomers to the game that might be overwhelmed with choice.

 ## Features